-Tip: Call ahead to reserve a table with a view
+Restaurant Tip: Call ahead to reserve a table with a view.

 5. Huaca Pucllana

 Huaca Pucllana Restaurant is arguably the most Limeñan restaurant.
-It is located adjacent to an ancient Ceremonial Pyramid, its namesake, (Huaca-sacred; Pucllay-game) constructed circa 500 AD by the Lima Culture (200-700 AD).
-At which point there was some overlap by the major Wari Civilization (500-1000AD) which spanned over major areas of Peru and even came to build major road systems that the Incas later utilized.
+It is located adjacent to an ancient Ceremonial Pyramid called Huaca Pucllana (Huaca-sacred; Pucllay-game).
+It was constructed around 500 AD by the Lima Culture (200-700 AD), at which point there was some overlap by the major Wari Civilization (500-1000AD) which spanned over major areas of Peru and even came to build major road systems that the Incas later utilized.

-The structure of the pyramid is such that these ancient peoples were able to bring river water to the desert to sustain their pastoral/agricultural lifestyles.
-This hydrological engineering, coupled with ingenious terrace farming, is so effective that it continues to sustain remote communities throughout Peru.
+The structure of the Huaca Pucllana pyramid is such that these ancient peoples were able to bring river water to the desert to sustain their pastoral/agricultural lifestyles.
+This hydrological engineering, coupled with ingenious terrace farming, is so practical that it continues to maintain remote communities throughout Peru.

-At night, this standing memory of the past is lighted to dramatically illuminate the unearthed adobe structures.
-Huaca Pucllana restaurant leases space, and donates a portion of the proceeds to maintenance and research at the ruins.
-The restaurant conducts 20 minute tours for its dining customers from 7:30-10:30pm (except Tuesdays).
-Huaca Pucllana has been on the top of Lima’s best dining options not only for its outstanding archeological views, but also the fine quality of their food.
+At night, this standing memory of the past is lighted to illuminate the unearthed adobe structures dramatically.
+Huaca Pucllana restaurant leases space and donates a portion of the proceeds to maintenance and research at the ruins.
+Huaca Pucllana has been on the top of Lima’s best dining options not only for its outstanding archeological views but also for the exceptional quality of its food.

-Address: Huaca Pucllana, Calle General Borgoño at Ayacucho, Miraflores
+Address: Huaca Pucllana, Calle General Borgoño (8th block), Miraflores

-Tip: Call ahead to reserve the best seats of the house: just outside with view of the pyramid.
+Restaurant Tip: Call ahead to reserve the best seats of the house: just outside with a view of the pyramid.

 6. Fiesta Gourmet

-Fiesta Gourmet has a long family history that started in the 1950s in the Northern city of Peru, Chiclayo, in the region of Lambayeque.
-At that point Chef Hector Solís’ grandfather started their first restaurant, La Sala Bolivar.
-By 1983 Solís’ parents opened their first restaurant, Restaurante Tipico Fiesta, followed by another one in 1996, in the trendy district of Miraflores, Lima.
+Fiesta Gourmet has a long family history that started in the 1950s in the northern city of Peru, Chiclayo, in the region of Lambayeque.
+At that point, Chef Hector Solís’ grandfather started their first restaurant, La Sala Bolivar.
+And by 1983, Solís’ parents opened their first restaurant, Restaurante Tipico Fiesta, followed by another one in 1996, in the trendy district of Miraflores, Lima.
 The name has changed along with the times to a more modern version of itself, Fiesta Gourmet.

-Chef Solís has been a major player in elevating regional Peruvian cuisine to gourmet level.
-Solís faced much criticism when opening a regional cuisine restaurant in the Miraflores area.
+Chef Solís has been a significant player in elevating regional Peruvian cuisine to the gourmet level.
+Solís faced much criticism when opening a local cuisine restaurant in the Miraflores area.
 Skeptics believed it would never take-off because Limeñans were not accustomed to dining out for traditional foods.
-Contradicting the dominant centralization problem of Peru, Solís stood valiantly by his belief that all Peru deserves recognition for its contributions to the nation.
-To this day his food has not changed in character; it holds the integrity that it had when it was his father’s restaurant on the second floor of his home, and that it had when his grandmother prepared it in their kitchen.
+Contradicting the dominant centralization problem of Peru, Solís stood bravely by his belief that all Peru deserves recognition for its contributions to the nation.
+To this day, his food has not changed in character; it holds the integrity that it had when it was his father’s restaurant on the second floor of his home and that it had when his grandmother prepared it in their kitchen.
 The spectacular flavors that Lambayeque has shared with the rest of Peru, and now the world cannot go unrecognized.

 Solís has truly elevated regional pride.
-You must taste the food at Fiesta Gourmet to believe in the power of memory and care that has been transferred through food since the Ancient Moche culture and Wari Empire in northern Peru, as much as it has through the Solis family that has greatly popularized this regional cuisine.
+Taste the food at Fiesta Gourmet to believe in the power of memory and care that has been transferred through food since the Ancient Moche culture and Wari Empire in northern Peru, as much as it has through the Solis family that has greatly popularized this regional cuisine.

 Address: Ave.
 Reducto 1278, Miraflores

-It cost nothing short of $130 million to erect the 30 story Westin hotel, and now Peru’s tallest edifice, says JustLux online journal.
-Every new deluxe hotel requires Chef of equal caliber to garnish its reputation.
-In this case, celebrity Chef Piqueras was invited to become the restaurant-face of the new Westin in San Isidro.
-This young Chef studied in Lima’s Cordon Blue and at the Italian Culinary Institute.
-Being the only Peruvian chef to have been invited to Madrid Fusión 2004 at the young age of 25 spiked his celebrity.
-Located on the first floor the elegant hotel is Maras restaurant, Piqueras’ newest restaurant proposal.
+Every new deluxe hotel requires a chef of equal caliber to garnish its reputation.
+In this case, celebrity chef Rafael Piqueras Bertie was invited to become the restaurant-face of the new Westin in San Isidro.
+This young chef studied in Lima’s Cordon Blue and at the Italian Culinary Institute.
+Being the only Peruvian chef to be invited to Madrid Fusión 2004 at the young age of 25 helped to spiked his celebrity.
+Located on the first floor of the elegant hotel is Maras, Piqueras’ newest restaurant proposal.

-Maras is the recent winner of the Summum review for best new restaurant.
-Its contemporary design and multiple ambiances will give you plenty of room to accommodate your dining desires.
-Check out the imposing, calid bar area, the open candle-light terrace, main dining hall or dine privately at the Chef’s table.
+Maras Restaurant is the recent winner of the Summum review for the best new restaurant.
+Its contemporary design and multiple ambiances give plenty of room to accommodate dining desires.
+Check out the imposing, bar area, the open terrace, principal dining hall, or dine privately at the chef’s table.

-Have a treat from the Rice and Pasta menu and try delicate yet imposing Arroz Negro (juicy black rice with calamari, and grilled clams seasoned with dashes of saffron and smoked sweet Spanish paprika), or his famous Cola de Buey (Ox tail cylinders with sautéed spinach, mashed potatoes and vegies with essence of lemon verbena.)
+Have a treat from the Rice and Pasta menu and try delicate yet imposing Arroz Negro (juicy black rice with calamari, and grilled clams seasoned with dashes of saffron and smoked sweet Spanish paprika), or his famous Cola de Buey (Oxtail cylinders with sautéed spinach, mashed potatoes and veggies with essence of lemon verbena).

 Save room for dessert!
-There are a wide range of tasty sweets that will entertain you taste buds and feast your eyes.
+There is a wide range of tasty sweets that will entertain your taste buds and feast your eyes.
 Try Ganas de Chocolate y Maracuya con Trozos de Mango (Chocolate-Passion Fruit Temptation with Mango Slices served with crunchy pistachios and natural yogurt sorbet, or a Chilcano Frambuesa (Raspberry Chilcano).
-Heck, if you can’t make up your mind, just get the dessert sampler!
+Heck, if you can’t make up your mind, get the dessert sampler!